-Many men and women have dental crowns to improve the function and look of their teeth.
+Many patients have dental crowns to improve the function, health and apperance of their teeth.
 In fact, according to the American Academy of Implant Dentistry, 15 million people in the United States have crowns to replace missing teeth.
-Ann N. Hebda, DDS, of Complete Health Dentistry located in Ashburn, Virginia is an experienced professional, who can help you should you need a crown.
+Dr. Hebda of Complete Health Dentistry located in Ashburn, Virginia is an experienced professional, who can help you should you need a crown.
 Book an appointment online, or call today to learn about your options, including aesthetic and safe ceramic crowns.

 A crown is a tooth-shaped "cap" that's used to cover a damaged or weak tooth.
 It's designed in the shape of the original tooth and can improve its appearance and strength.
 The crown acts as a protective covering, as it's fitted over the original tooth so that the visible portion of the tooth is encased.
 It's sealed in place with dental cement.